HariSekhon/HAProxy-configs/README.md

 All configurations should not be run together on the same HAProxy host as some of these technologies use the same port numbers by default, for example Ambari and Presto both default to port 8080, so you would have to modify at least the frontend HAProxy bind addresses if proxying both of those services on the same HAProxy host(s).

-Configurations are split by service in the form of ```<service>.cfg``` for mix-and-match convenience and must be combined with ```10-global.cfg``` and ```20-defaults.cfg``` settings like so:
+Configurations are split by service in the form of ```<service>.cfg``` for mix-and-match convenience and must be combined with ```10-global.cfg``` settings like so:

 ```
-haproxy -f 10-globals.cfg -f 20-defaults.cfg -f elasticsearch.cfg
+haproxy -f 10-globals.cfg -f elasticsearch.cfg
 ```

-If you want to add a stats / admin UI then include the ```30-stats.cfg``` configuration:
+If you want to add a stats / admin UI then include the ```20-stats.cfg``` configuration:
 ```
-haproxy -f 10-globals.cfg -f 20-defaults.cfg -f 30-stats.cfg -f elasticsearch.cfg
+haproxy -f 10-globals.cfg -f 20-stats.cfg -f elasticsearch.cfg
 ```

 For multiple services just add those service configurations to the command line options:
 ```
-haproxy -f 10-globals.cfg -f 20-defaults.cfg -f 30-stats.cfg -f elasticsearch.cfg -f solrcloud.cfg
+haproxy -f 10-globals.cfg -f 20-stats.cfg -f elasticsearch.cfg -f solrcloud.cfg
 ```

 Common backend server addresses have been pre-populated for convenience including: